Loy6410/ios16-tweaks/README.md

 # Tweaks not working currently
 - Nexus (Havoc) - sends you to safe mode
 - MilkyWay4 (Akusio repo) - theres no option 3D touch menu to open the app as a window
+- VolVibes (Havoc) - doesn't work and crashes settings when trying to open its preferences
-- Juice (SparkDev) - it seems that after you link your patreon account, the licence doesnt take effect. (someone with license could still test it tho and let me know)
+- Juice (SparkDev) - it seems that after you link your patreon account, the licence doesnt take effect. (someone could still test it tho and let me know)
 # Credits
 - Roothide Bootstrap - [roothidedev](https://github.com/roothide/Bootstrap)
 - Serotonin semi-jailbreak - [mineek and htrowii](https://github.com/mineek/Serotonin)